shiva701/DQ_BART_Summarize/README.md

+## CS-678 NLP Project Spring 2023

 ## DQ-BART:  Efficient Sequence-to-Sequence Model via Joint Distillation and Quantization

-This repository contains the authors' implementation of the ACL 2022 paper "[DQ-BART: Efficient Sequence-to-Sequence Model via
-Joint Distillation and Quantization](https://arxiv.org/pdf/2203.11239.pdf)."
+This repository contains the code for the project.
+We have used the impementation of the ACL 2022 paper "DQ-BART: Efficient Sequence-to-Sequence Model via Joint Distillation and Quantization" and enhanced on top of that.
+We analyzed the code on the datasets used in the paper along with more multilingual data.
+We used existing multilingual bart models and also fine-tuned the base model to work on multi-lingual data.

 ## Requirements
-- Install PyTorch from the [official website](https://pytorch.org/get-started/locally/).
 - Install dependencies via `pip install -r requirements.txt`.
-- The teacher model should be available locally, e.g., downloading manually from the [huggingface model hub](https://huggingface.co/models).

 ## Sample Command
 - The following command will train an `8-8-8 3-1` model on CNN/DailyMail dataset.
-You may use [accelerate](https://github.com/huggingface/accelerate) for distributed training.
     ```bash
     python3 run_summarization_no_trainer.py \
       --model_name_or_path ainize/bart-base-cnn \